Gogi2016/ToDoApp/SPECIFICATION.md

 - Users can update the status of tasks (Completed, Incomplete, Stuck).
 - Users can delete tasks.
 - Users can view their task history when they log in again.

+### Account Deletion:
+- Users can delete their account and all associated data (tasks, preferences, etc.).
+- Deleting the account will also remove all the user’s data from local storage, ensuring complete removal.

 ### Logout:
 - Users can log out securely.